 Upload a MP4 or MP3 file

-If you want to test multiple versions of your creative, you can make as many Design Questions sections in a single test as you want (and use Logic to follow up on specific versions), or alternatively, duplicate your test and run it in variation sets.
+If you want to test multiple versions of your creative, you can make as many survey sections in a single test as you want (and use Logic to follow up on specific versions), or alternatively, duplicate your test and run it in variation sets.

 How are designs displayed to participants?